JOURNAL

 engineering notes from production.

 This journal covers the systems we actually ship for mid-market companies in DACH — server-side tracking architectures, AI and RAG systems in production, EU AI Act readiness, EU-sovereign cloud platforms, and big data pipelines on AWS, GCP, and bare-metal EU infrastructure.
-Not opinion pieces or industry takes; engineering posts where we work through a real problem end-to-end and document what worked, what didn't, and the operational discipline behind it.
+Most posts are engineering deep-dives where we work through a real problem end-to-end.
+Some are plain-language guides for the people who have to sign off on the risk — managing directors, and regulated professions handling confidential data — because the decision and the architecture are two halves of the same problem.

 We don't run a content calendar.
 Posts ship when a lesson is durable enough to be worth your reading time — usually after we've solved the same problem more than once for different clients and a pattern is stable.
 The format favours depth over breadth: long-form deep-dives, concrete numbers, and the trade-offs we made on real engagements.